carmenbentley/Assignment0/README.md

 |--------------------------------------------------------------------------------------|---------------------------------------------------------------------|-----------------------------------------------------------------|

-The percentage of assignment points earned will be translated as a percentage of course points that you earned for this assignment.
+_The percentage of assignment points earned will be translated as a percentage of course points that you earned for this assignment._

 **Example** :
-- Assignment 1 is worth 10 course points and you earned 94% of the possible assignment points.
+- Assignment 0 is worth 10 course points and you earned 94% of the possible assignment points.
 This translates to earning 9.4 course points.